End-stage renal disease

 Kidney transplants allow people with severe kidney disease to avoid or discontinue dialysis.

 Anyone who receives a kidney transplant must take immunosuppressive drugs for life, unless they received a kidney donated by their identical twin.
 These are drugs that prevent the body from rejecting the donated organ.
 In addition, a good genetic match is needed for a successful transplant.
-Most transplant candidates wait one to three years before a good genetic match can be found from an unrelated donor.
+Most transplant candidates wait one to three to five years before a good genetic match can be found from an unrelated donor.

 |